GrapesJS/grapesjs/docs/api/editor.md

 -   `modal:open` - Modal is opened
 -   `modal:close` - Modal is closed

+### Parser

+-   `parse:html` - On HTML parse, an object containing the input and the output of the parser is passed as an argument
+-   `parse:css` - On CSS parse, an object containing the input and the output of the parser is passed as an argument

 ### Commands

 -   `run:{commandName}` - Triggered when some command is called to run (eg. editor.runCommand('preview'))